Testing of latiglutenase to relieve symptoms in celiac disease patients continues with the launch of a clinical trial in December

 This upcoming “real-world” trial will look more closely at celiac disease patients following a strict gluten-free diet who still have gluten-induced antibodies in their blood.
 This group had significantly reduced symptom severity and frequency while taking latiglutenase compared to placebo in the 2015 Phase 2B CeliAction study.
 Gluten-induced antibodies are most commonly measured in blood as a diagnostic test for celiac disease.
 In some people with celiac disease, the antibodies do not return to a normal level even while following a strict gluten-free diet.
 These people are referred to as “seropositive.”

 The goal of this upcoming NIAID-funded study is to understand if latiglutenase reduces symptoms significantly more than placebo in people who are still seropositive while on the gluten-free diet, as was seen in the 2015 CeliAction study.
 Studies show that even while following a strict gluten-free diet, many people with celiac disease are still regularly exposed to gluten.
 Latiglutenase is designed to be used in conjunction with the gluten-free diet.
 Participants in the trial will keep a daily symptom diary, the Celiac Disease Symptom Diary (CDSD©), while they continue their normal daily routines and consume either latiglutenase or placebo with each daily major meal.
+Additionally, once per week participants will eat a small snack that will sometimes contain gluten.
+This will allow the study to measure how well latiglutenase works with both real-world and known gluten exposure.

 Beyond Celiac is working with ImmunogenX to recruit for this clinical trial as part of our commitment to helping accelerate research.
 If you are interested in participating, you can learn more and see if you qualify at SolutionsforCeliac.com.
 You can also learn more about the study at ClinicalTrials.gov.